 But researchers say that the majority of infant sleep problems are caused by environmental factors.
 This article focuses on the behavioral approach to infant sleep problems.

-Troubleshooting: Behavioral causes of infant sleep problems...and some remedies
+Troubleshooting: The behavioral causes of infant sleep problems

 Defining an infant sleep problem depends a great deal on your baby’s age.
 Newborn sleep patterns are necessarily different from those of older children, and babies can’t be expected to sleep for lengthy stretches of time--or consolidate most of their sleep at night--until they are at least 3 months old.
 In fact, many healthy infants won’t achieve these milestones until they are 6 months old.